common mistake

 How to Fix It

-Schedule Weekly Reviews
+Schedule a Weekly Review Session

 JournalPlus: daily-review